 To use a preset all you have to do is click on the word and your image will change automatically.
 If you are not sure what preset to use, hover your mouse cursor over the word, and a preview will show.
 When you are happy with the selected preview, click, and the preset will apply.

 You can create your own Lightroom Preset by editing your photo the way you like.
 Adjust as many sliders as you wish and when you are ready click on the ‘+’ symbol at the top right of the Preset panel.
 When you do this, a new dialogue box will open up.
-Untick the settings you do not want to apply to the preset (or click the settings you would like if none of the boxes are selected).
+Untick the settings you do not want to apply to the preset (or click the settings you would like if none of the boxes is selected).
 Once you are happy with your choice, type in a name for your preset, then press ‘Create’.

 You saved preset will then appear in the Preset panel under ‘User Presets’.
 To apply your newly created preset to an image, select the desired image in the ‘Develop’ tab and click on the newly created preset!